This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Make Ahead: These will keep at room temperature for 1–2 days, in the refrigerator for 1–2 weeks, or in the freezer for up to 3 months.
+Make ahead of time.
+These will keep at room temperature for 1–2 days, in the refrigerator for 1–2 weeks, or in the freezer for up to 3 months.
 Allow frozen bites to thaw before eating.

 Nutrition